duck2412/Daxif/Custom-API-Setup.md

 ## Limitations
 There is some limitations to the current setup:
-- [ ] The plugintype entity are used both by the existing plugin registrations and the newly introduced custom apis.
-These are currently handled in a non optimal way in terms of creation/updates and deletion.
-- [ ] There might either be some properties that are not relevant for users to define.
+- [ ] There might be some properties that are not relevant for users to define.
 - [ ] There might lack some properties that the user want to define but can not.
+- [ ] Names of customapis, requestparameters and responseproperties have to be unique.
 - [ ] Certain combination of configurations should not be possible according to the documentation.
 These should result in failures when trying to sync.
 - [ ] Name/Displayname/unique of customapi/properties/parameters need to be alligned.
-- [ ] Can not create apis/properties/parameters with same name.
-- [ ] If APIs are deployed across environments then you might see the import failing when you make critical changes to the configuration in DEV.
-Currently the cleanup of existing customapis/properties/parameters is not performed by the tool, and must therefore be performed manually.
-This can also happen when syncing to dev.